 Looking for ways of doing business in China?

-Let’s go strait to the point and breakdown a few options on how to make business with or without a company in China.
+Let’s go strait to the point and breakdown a few options on how to make business if you are looking for ways of doing business in China. (with or without a company in China).

 Establishing a local entity – WFOE (Wholly Foreign Owned Enterprise) / Representative Office / Joint Venture